What is the Trade Register?

 - other persons that have this obligation stipulated by a special legal regulation (e.g. associations).

-Interesting fact: Legal entities that do not have an order for registration in the commercial register of the justice system, unlike natural persons, cannot fall asleep voluntarily.
+Interesting fact: Unlike natural persons, legal entities that have not been ordered to register in the commercial register by the justice system cannot fall asleep voluntarily.
 These include municipalities, churches, religious societies, political parties and political movements.

 What is registered in the Commercial Register of Companies according to the law?